For more on the report see the brief powerpoint, The MCC Report Made Simple: Flat. Flexible. Faithful.

 Click here for more resources including the whole report and excerpts from it.

 TrackBack URL for this entry:

-Listed below are links to weblogs that reference The Mid Council Report Video #2: What We All Yearn For #PCUSA #FB:
+Listed below are links to weblogs that reference The Mid Council Report Video #1: The Opportunities Before US #PCUSA #FB:

 Tod Bolsinger: It Takes a Church to Raise a Christian: How the Community of God Transforms Lives

 Selected for an Award of Merit by the Christianity Today Book Awards in the Church/Pastoral Leadership category.

 Tod Bolsinger: Show Time: Living Down Hypocrisy By Living Out The Faith

 This books is from start to finish a book for “everyday believers” living out their faith in the real world.

 John Mark Reynolds, Roger Overton, eds.: The New Media Frontier: Blogging, Vlogging, and Podcasting for Christ